Northwest Missouri State University

 - The opportunity for you to engage in the learning and living environment as much as you wish and to shape your learning plan as you progress;

-- A robust intramural program and club sports in addition to an NCAA Division II athletic program featuring championship-caliber teams;
+- A robust intramural program and club sports in addition to an NCAA Division II athletics program featuring championship-caliber teams;

 - A student employment program designed to augment your classroom learning, to provide professional development and to help keep your Northwest education affordable;

-- A safe environment punctuated by a campus designated as the Missouri Arboretum that is also focused on sustainability and alternative energy; and
+- A safe environment punctuated by a campus designated as the Missouri Arboretum and focused on sustainability and alternative energy; and

 Notice the above does not just focus on the classroom and the ensuing catalog offerings.
-Why?
-It’s because we view the academic experience as a comprehensive experience.
-I challenge you to truly engage in the collegiate experience.
-All research shows that engaged students are successful students.
-Better yourself.
-Better Bearcat Nation.
-Better our community.
-You’ll be a productive and engaged citizen and make our world a better place.
+That’s because we view the academic experience as a comprehensive one.
+Research shows that engaged students are successful students, and I challenge you to truly engage in the collegiate experience.
+At Northwest, we consider these ideas part of the responsibilities of Being a Bearcat.
+Bearcats learn.
+Bearcats connect.
+Bearcats care.
+Bearcats practice civility.
+Bearcats show pride.